utsav-14/SE_assignment_1/README.md

       * Clone this repo
       * install ant by running 'sudo apt-get install ant'
-      * then go to the src folder by running 'cd src/com/cleancoder/args'
+      * then go to the folder where you have clone the repo
       * run 'ant compile'
       * run 'ant jar'
       * run 'java -cp build/jar/args.jar com.cleancoder.args.ArgsMain'